Aloha Festivals: Scaling down

 The festival was celebrated on six of Hawaii's islands, but in 2008 festival organizers decided to hold most events on Oahu due to a lack of funding.
 There was also the chance that the Floral Parade would be cancelled altogether, but it was saved by private donors and funds from the City and County of Honolulu.

 No Aloha festival was held in 2020.
+That was caused by the COVID-19 pandemic, a year which had many disruptions.
+However it did resume in 2021.

 Events

 Presentation of the Royal Court

 The court is selected from a pool of applicants, all of whom must be of Hawaiian ancestry and of certain ages.
 The festival itself begins with the presentation of the royal court during the opening ceremony.
 The ceremony takes place at Helumoa, a section of Waikiki near the Royal Hawaiian Center.

 Floral Parade

 The Floral Parade starts at the intersection of Ala Moana Boulevard and Kamakee st. and goes through Waikiki before finishing at Kapiolani Park.
 The parade features p'au riders, marching bands, hula halaus, and that year's Aloha Festival Royal Court.